How many does each Yurt sleep?

 Can we bring our pet?

-Pets are welcome on all of our sites but I’m sorry but we do not allow pets inside the yurts.
-While we appreciate it is not for everyone previous guests have still brought their pet along but also brought along a dog bed and had the dog sleep in the car which can be parked close to the Yurts.
-Alternatively they have brought along a portable kennel which they have placed outside the door of the Yurts.
+Should you wish to bring your pet and the dog friendly yurt is not available then they are still welcome however we do not allow them inside the yurts that are not dog friendly I’m afraid.
+Previous guests have still brought their dog along but also brought along a dog bed and had the dog sleep in the car which can be parked close to the Yurts.
+Alternatively they have brought along a portable kennel which they have placed outside the door of the Yurt.

 What do we need to bring with us?